novalabsxyz/devdocs/devices/arduino-quickstart/heltec-cubecell-board.md

 To patch the CubeCell firmware, find and open the `RegionUS915.c` file in the firmware directory.
 On macOS, an example path would be `~/Library/Arduino15/packages/CubeCell/hardware/CubeCell/1.0.0/cores/asr650x/loramac/mac/region/RegionUS915.c`.

-Find the following lines in the fila and comment them out:
+Find the following lines in the file and comment them out:

 ```text
 // Decrease the datarate